drjoschua/nr-litteratur/USA-ASS.md

 [__Petrie et al. (2006)__](#petrie-et-al-2006-remote-usability-evaluations-with-disabled-people) conducted two case studies (one formative, one summative) for asynchronous remote assessment methods and compared the results to local evaluation.
 Their results show that the quantitative data is highly comparable, at the same time as the amount and richness of the qualitative data is much lesser for the remote evaluation.
 They conclude that remote evaluation is highly appropriate for summative studies, whereas local evaluation should be used for formative studies.
-[__Mankoff et al. (2005)__](#mankoff-et-al-2005-is-your-web-page-accessible-a-comparative-study-of-methods-for-assessing-web-page-accessibility-for-the-blind) compare different accessibility methods for blind people including lab testing, guidelines, screen readers, automatic evaluation, and asynchronous remote user testing.
-They found strength and weaknesses for all methods.
-They showed that screen reader techniques could find 50 \% of issues, at the same time as asynchronous user testing was least effective.
 [__Brush et al. (2004)__](#brush-et-al-2004-a-comparison-of-synchronous-remote-and-local-usability-studies-for-an-expert-interface) compared results from a local and a synchronous remote usability study.
 The results suggest that the number of usability issues found including type and severity is comparable, at the same time as the qualitative experience may differ.
 [__McFadden et al. (2002)__](#mcfadden-et-al-2002-remote-usability-evaluation-overview-and-case-studies) describe opportunities of, list some (outdated) collaborative software for, define hardware necessities of, and discuss usability activities for remote evaluation.